jmineroff/Domino-Launchpad-Quickstart/README.md

 Check out the code in the script and comments describing the purpose of each line of code.

-You can also check out any of the training scripts that multitrain.py will call.
+You can also check out any of the training scripts that `multitrain.py` will call.

 Now switch into your other browser tab to return to your Domino Project.
-Navigate to the Jobs page.
+Navigate to the **Jobs** page.
+Domino Jobs are non-interactive workloads that run a script in your project.
+While Workspaces stay open for an arbitrary amount of time (within admin-defined limits), Jobs will free up the underlying compute resources as soon as the script execution is finished.

 Click on **Run**.

 <p align="center">
 <img src = readme_images/Jobspage.png width="800">
 </p>

-Type in the following command below in the **File Name** section of the **Start a Job** pop up window.
+Type in the following command in the **File Name** section of the **Start a Job** pop-up window.
 Click on **Start** to run the job.

 ```shell
 scripts/multitrain.py